Allen Vital returned to his alma mater as head men's soccer coach on December 8, 2010.

 In 2014, Vital guided the Pioneers to their first SAC Tournament Championship since 2009, winning three matches away from home after entering the tournament as the sixth seed.
 During the tournament, the Pioneers won a quarterfinal match at Carson-Newman on a goal in the 88th minute, advanced past Mars Hill in the semifinals on penalty kicks, then defeated 20th-ranked Wingate in double overtime on a goal from Mark Patterson after tying the game with two minutes remaining in regulation.

-With a career record of 237-145-37, Vital ranks in the top-40 among active NCAA Division II coaches in both wins and winning percentage (.610).
-Vital has had 28 All-South Atlantic Conference selections during his eight years at Tusculum, along with All-Region selections Matias Rubio (2011), Guillermo Lazcano (2015) and Andre De Giorgi (2016).
-Vital recorded his 200th career victory on September 16, 2015 as the Pioneers defeated Queens University of Charlotte 2-0 on the road.
+His career record ranks in the top-40 among active NCAA Division II coaches in both wins and winning percentage (.605).
+Vital has had 33 All-South Atlantic Conference selections during his nine years at Tusculum, along with All-Region selections Matias Rubio (2011), Guillermo Lazcano (2015) and Andre De Giorgi (2016).
+Vital recorded his 200th career victory on September 16, 2015 as the Pioneers defeated Queens 2-0 on the road.
 He became only the second coach in SAC history with 100 conference wins when the Pioneers blanked Anderson 2-0 on Sep.
 23, 2017.

 In 2010, Vital guided C-N to a 12-5-1 record, including 8-1 in the league to capture the program’s third straight SAC championship and seventh in a span of eight seasons.
 It was also C-N’s eighth consecutive winning season with Vital’s teams going 115-31-14 (.763), including 49-6-4 in South Atlantic Conference play (.864) during that eight-year span.